tobiwild/mappy/Readme.md

 Mappy consists of several modules which can be enabled in `lib/config/global.json`

-### Jenkins
+### CI

-With the Jenkins module, you can setup Mappy to notify about build failures.
+With the CI module, you can setup Mappy to notify about build failures.
+At moment the following provider are supported:

+* Jenkins
+* Gitlab

 Mappy notifies about:

 * the time a job enters fail state
 * the time a job gets fixed